SPK1997/react-snap-state/Readme.md

 - **⚛️ Built for Concurrent React** – Powered by useSyncExternalStore for stable, future-proof behavior.
 - **🚫 No context-driven re-renders** – The context value never changes; only components subscribed to specific keys update.
 - **⚙️ TypeScript-first design** – End-to-end typing.
+- **⚛️ React 17+ support** - React 17 support is provided by the use-sync-external-store/shim included with the package.

 ---